gzodataserver/odataserver/README.md

 MySQL credentials for external server should be passed as environment variables that are set when starting the container.

-Here is an example: `docker run -d -p 80:80 -p 443:443 -e USERNAME="admin", PASSWORD="secret", HOSTNAME="hostname" base /bin/bash`
+Here is an example: `docker run -d -p 80:80 -p 443:443 -e ADMIN_USER="admin", ADMIN_PASSWORD="secret", HOSTNAME="hostname" base /bin/bash`

 Development